 Where to Find Good HVAC Help

-Last updated in November 2016
+Last updated November 2022

 Our evaluations of area heating and air-conditioning services for quality and price will help you find a competent contractor.
 We also offer advice on how to evaluate equipment choices and deal with whichever company you hire.

-Our Ratings Tables also shows counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period, the number of complaints on file with the Consumer Protection Division of the Illinois Office of the Attorney General for a recent two-year period, and complaint rates relative to the volume of work companies do.
+Our Ratings Tables also show counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period, the number of complaints on file with the Consumer Protection Division of the Illinois Office of the Attorney General for a recent two-year period, and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.